Are financial advisors profiting during bear markets?

 I’ve seen far too many examples where advice like this is a win for the advisors but a loss for the client.
 Here’s a prime example of an advisor that should lose his license for this: Be Cautious of Advisors who abuse deferred sales charges.

 Having been an advisor that sold mutual funds and other financial products I am very aware of the potential conflict of interest that presents itself when giving advice but only getting paid to sell a product.
 Not all advisors are created equal.
 I also believe that there are good advisors just like there are bad advisors and investors should never trust their advisors blindly because nobody cares about your money more than you care about your own money.

 In times like these when advisors are recommending changes, investors (clients) need to always ask about compensation and fees:

 – Are there any penalties to sell?

-– What are the fees on the new investment?
+– What are the fees for the new investment?

 – How much does the advisor get paid to buy and sell?

-How else would you know if your advisors is acting in their best interest or yours?
+How else would you know if your advisors are acting in their best interest or yours?